 Performance of Standard Betterment Model Portfolios in 2016

 Source: Data from Xignite, analysis by Betterment.
 The Betterment portfolio historical performance numbers are based on a backtest of the ETFs or indexes tracked by each asset class in a Betterment portfolio.
 All percentage returns include the Betterment fee (0.15% for $100K or more)2 and the expenses of the underlying ETFs.
 All values are nominal.
-More on these calculations can be found here.
+See calculation details.